 - Operate on components of gathered entities

-Looks simple, however this approach to game development feels a lot different than the way we program logic with MonoBehaviours.
-Because systems should contain only logic inside of them (we can define fields inside of our system class if we need to, however) and they are not attached to a single entity, but rather operate on all at once, it might get a little confusing when we try to implement more complex behaviours.
+Looks simple, however, this approach to game development feels a lot different than the way we program logic with MonoBehaviours.
+Because systems should contain only logic inside of them (we can define fields inside of our system class if we need to, however) and they are not attached to a single entity, but rather operate on all at once, it might get a little confusing when we try to implement more complex behaviors.
 Additionally, when a system is defined, it will start running right off the bat when our game launches – we can’t disable a system (except for commenting it out).

 There are two different kinds of systems we can create in Project Tiny: TypeScript System and TypeScript Behaviour.
 The former derives from ut.ComponentSystem and has only one method called by the Unity engine – OnUpdate.
 Similarly to MonoBehaviour’s Update, this function is called every frame.
 We can use these systems for most of the game logic – move all entities according to their velocity, rotate sprites, display score, shoot lasers and so on.
 Sometimes, we won’t even gather entities unless some condition is met, like shoot only when the space bar is pressed.
 Below, we can see an example of a system that destroys entities out of bounds specified in component VerticalBounds.